kdeldycke/dotfiles/README.md

 --------

 * Aimed at Python programmers using `vim`.
-* Common configuration for both OSX and Kubuntu.
+* Common configuration for both macOS and Kubuntu.
 * Produce colored output for most of shell commands.
 * All color schemes are based on [Solarized ](http://ethanschoonover.com/solarized).